 Associated to the operator $\Dirac(\Sc)$ one has the heat semigroup: $e^{-t\Dirac(\Sc)^2}.$ A priori, for each $t>0$, this is a bounded linear operator from $\Ll(X;\Sp(X)\stimes V)$ to $\Ll(X;\Sp(X)\stimes V)$, and trace class.
 It is in fact considerably better -- it is smoothing for each $t>0$, and smooth in $t$.
 It is thus represented by an integral kernel $p_t(x,y)$, $t\in\R^{>0}$, $x$, $y\in X$, smooth in all of its variables, and symmetric in $x$ and $y$.
 We call this the heat kernel associated to $\Sc$.
-If we consider the family $\Sc^s$ (defined in \ref{eq:raction}), we get a smooth family of heat kernels $p_{t,s}(x,y)$.
+If we consider the family $\Sc^s$ (defined in Eq.\ref{eq:raction}), we get a smooth family of heat kernels $p_{t,s}(x,y)$.
 The McKean-Singer formula \cite{MS} shows

 for any $t\in\R^{>0}$, $s\in\R^\times$.
-We are now in a position to state the local index theorem of Getzler \cite{G2}. \begin{thm} Let $X$ be a compact, spin and Riemannian manifold, with finite dimensional complex and hermitian $\Zz$-graded vector bundle $V\to X$ with unitary superconnection $\Sc$.
+We are now in a position to state the local index theorem of Getzler \cite{G2}. \begin{theorem} Let $X$ be a compact, spin and Riemannian manifold, with finite dimensional complex and hermitian $\Zz$-graded vector bundle $V\to X$ with unitary superconnection $\Sc$.
 Then

-where $p_{t,s}(x,y)$ is the integral kernel associated with the heat semigroup $\exp[-t\Dirac(\Sc^s)^2]$. \end{thm} Note the the appearance of the $\R^\times$-action (\ref{eq:raction}) in the limit (\ref{eq:index}).
-We also note that Th. \ref{th:localindex} along with the McKean-Singer formula implies the index theorem (\ref{eq:indextheorem}) for Dirac operators coupled to superconnections.
+where $p_{t,s}(x,y)$ is the integral kernel associated with the heat semigroup $\exp[-t\Dirac(\Sc^s)^2]$. \end{theorem} Note the the appearance of the $\R^\times$-action (Eq.~\ref{eq:raction}) in the limit (Eq.~\ref{eq:index}).
+We also note that Th.~\ref{th:localindex} along with the McKean-Singer formula implies the index theorem (Th.~\ref{eq:indextheorem}) for Dirac operators coupled to superconnections.

-Getzler proves Th. \ref{th:localindex} using stochastic arguments and the Feynman-Kac formula.
+Getzler proves Th.~\ref{th:localindex} using stochastic arguments and the Feynman-Kac formula.
 We sketch a proof relying on heat kernel methods and the Getzler scaling argument.
 We will see that an essential pre-requisite for the argument is the existence of a small $t$ asymptotic expansion for $p_{t, 1/t}(x,x)$, and it is to this that we turn our attention.